 - Enhances Online Presence – SEO & SM

 Public relations is a great way to tell your story.
 The more brand recognition a home builder has, the more likely they are to sell more homes.
 Think about the nationals and the large local builders in the area and the recognition they garner from their marketing and PR efforts.
 Many builders have done such a good job of enhancing their brand, that they are a household name.
+Brand awareness is step one in a marketing plan for builders.
+It is the first building block of everything else the home builders marketing agency does.

 Home builders that establish a strong brand are a step ahead when it comes to reputation management.
 Having positive stories in print, online and on TV helps improve and maintain reputation.
 By establishing a positive reputation, home builders better protect their status in case negative news happens – and unfortunately it sometimes does.
+Have you Googled the name of your company recently?
+Take a minute and do it.
+Google the company name and your name.
+This is a great exercise to see what others see when they search for you.
+Make sure that reputation management is included in the marketing strategies employed for the company.

 Generate Business Leads